ziovo08/CPRG-218-Lab-2---Recipes/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Mochi

+Ingridents:
+- 1 cup mochiko sweet rice flour
+- 1 cup water
+- 1/4 cup sugar
+- katakuriko for dusting

+Instructions:
+1. Mix mochiko and sugar in a bowl.
+2. Add water and mix thoroughly.
+3. Put in a microwavable dish.
+Cover with plastic wrap.
+4. Microwave on high for 4 minutes.
+5. Take off plastic wrap and cool for a few minutes.
+6. Dust with katakuriko
+7. Cut and serve.